nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 ## Peer Code 43

-### Description
+### QueueUpload

 This message is used to tell a peer that an upload should be queued on their end.
-Once the recipient is ready to transfer the requested file, they will send an upload request.
+Once the recipient is ready to transfer the requested file, they will send a [TransferRequest](#peer-code-40) to us.

-### Function Names

-  - Nicotine+: QueueUpload

-### Data Order
+#### Data Order

   - Send
     1.  **string** <ins>filename</ins>